coding-glith/leetcode/concatenated_words.md

 > * The returned elements order does not matter.

-Straightforward solution from word break. go through the words and check if each word can be break into concatenate words from others.
+DFS solution from word break. go through the words and check if each word can be break into concatenate words from others.
 This solution is O(N^3).
 TLE.

 ```Python
 class Solution(object):